AronBensimhon/Funds-_ML/README.md

 *The "elbow point" (where the reduction in WCSS becomes less significant) occurs at k=3, indicating that 3 clusters is the optimal* *choice for this dataset.*

-- **Hierarchical Clustering** provided a dendrogram representation, with similar grouping as KMeans.
+- **Hierarchical Clustering** provided a dendrogram representation.
 ![Hierarchical Clustering Dendrogram](graph_results/hierarchical_dendrogram.png)

 *The dendrogram shows how data points are merged into clusters step by step.*
 *A threshold around 100 on the y-axis suggests the dataset can be grouped into a few major clusters.*
 *Larger vertical distances indicate more distinct clusters, while shorter distances show similar data points merging.*

-- **DBSCAN** detected 3 clusters, excluding noise points, with some outliers detected as noise.
+- **DBSCAN** detected 4 clusters, excluding noise points, with some outliers detected as noise.
 The scatter plot below visualizes the clusters detected by the DBSCAN algorithm.
 Each cluster is represented by a unique color, while noise points (if any) are marked in black.

 ![DBSCAN Clustering Results](graph_results/dbscan_clusters.png)